josephbrito/Music-Player/README.md

 ## to use App you need:

-- Replace path `C:/Users/jokes/Music` to the path where your music is saved
+- Replace path `C:/Users/jokes/Music` to the path where your song is saved

 - run `python main.py` or open folder `/dist` and click `.exe` file